kimanikevin254/onehouse-cdc-pipeline-demo/README.md

         5 rows selected (6.097 seconds)
         ```

-11. You can now make any changes to the data in the source Postgres database and they will always be reflected in the datalake.
+11. You can now make any changes to the data in the source Postgres database and they will always be reflected in the datalake after every 10 seconds.

+12. To stop and remove the containers, execute the commands:

+    ```bash
+    docker compose -f datalake-docker-compose.yml down
+    docker compose -f cdc-source-docker-compose.yml down
+    ```

+13. To remove the network:

+    ```bash
+    docker network rm cdc-network
+    ```